Crazy-Ace/LA-train/README.md

 # LA-train
 Public Transportation App, Project 2 from Udacity Senior Web Developer Nanodegree.
 It's a responsive app with IndexedDB and Service Worker.
+Offline first and Mobile first.

 ##Demo
 - You can see a demo [here](https://udacitytwo.firebaseapp.com/#/dashboard).